303: Pod People

 An imitation of the famous theme to the 1971 blaxploitation movie Shaft, written by Isaac Hayes.
 Actual lyrics: “Who’s the black private dick/That’s a sex machine to all the chicks?/Shaft! … You see this cat Shaft is a bad mother–/Shut your mouth!/But I’m talkin’ about Shaft.”

 Break on through to the other side, man.

 A reference to the Doors song “Break on Through (To the Other Side).”

 Buddy Rich (1917-1987) was a highly respected jazz drummer who first appeared on Broadway at the age of four.
 He played with most of the greats: Louis Armstrong, Count Basie, Irving Berlin, Nat King Cole, Miles Davis, Tommy Dorsey, Duke Ellington—the list goes on and on.

-Bill Kreutzmann was a drummer for the Grateful Dead, known for his endless percussion duets with Mickey Hart.
+Bill (not Phil) Kreutzmann was a drummer for the Grateful Dead, known for his endless percussion duets with Mickey Hart.
 (Thanks to David Finn for this reference.)